alexandreclem/Maze/README.md

             ```

 - GLM
-    - The library is already available at the **src/dependencies/GLM** directory
+    - The library is already available in the **src/dependencies/GLM** directory
     - However, if you want, can be found at **https://glm.g-truc.net/0.9.8/index.html** in the downloads section.
 Install and then unzip and paste the **content** of the **glm** folder inside **src/dependencies/GLM**

 - STB